PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 }
 ```

-### Proposal: nestable typed filter objects
+### Proposal: nestable typed query objects

-Instead of a bespoke and scary monolithic filter object, I propose to split this up into **nestable typed filter objects**.
+Instead of a bespoke and scary monolithic filter object, I propose to split this up into **nestable typed query objects**.

-Basically, I'd like to build something that can pass as an AST - Abstract Syntax Tree.
-This means we could convert it
+The end result should pass as an [AST - an Abstract Syntax Tree](https://ts-ast-viewer.com/#code/GYVwdgxgLglg9mABBAFjCBrApkgFASkQG8AoRZBAZzgBssA6GuAc1wHIUsanEB3OAE40AJm3wkAvkA).
+This means we could convert it **to and from** any other notation.
+Think `HogQL` --> `AST` (this RFC ) --> `Clickhouse SQL` or `BigQuery SQL`  output.
-to any other notation down the line (think HogQL perhaps?).

-The exact keywords, object types, etc. are all up for debate.
-Here's just the basic idea.
+For now, I wouldn't focus on `HogQL` input nor `BigQuery` output.
+These can be implemented in the future.

+This RFC is only scoped to the `AST` --> `ClickHouse SQL` transformation.

+How would this AST look like?

 Let's start with the simplest query that returns all events: